 The moment when everything I’ve ever been afraid to imagine came roaring to life, I was boarding a plane in Chicago, heading to New York.

 Within a matter of moments, a phone call rendered me nearly unable to move.
 The initial sensation of free-falling in a dream passed, then every nerve in my body was suddenly on fire.
-Sitting in my seat, with my eyes shut, I thought, “no, no, no, no, no,” then remembered who I was, and knew what I needed to do.
+Sitting in my seat, with my eyes shut, I thought, “no, no, no, no, no.” But pleas and denial don’t change reality; seconds later I’d flagged the attendant and told her I needed to get off the flight.